Dave Douglas (trumpeter)

 He has won a Doris Duke Performing Artist Award, a Guggenheim Fellowship, an Aaron Copland award, and received Grammy Award nominations.
 As a composer, Douglas has received commissions from the Trisha Brown Dance Company, Birmingham Contemporary Music Group, Norddeutscher Rundfunk, Essen Philharmonie, The Library of Congress, Stanford University and Monash Art Ensemble, which premiered his chamber orchestra piece Fabliaux in March 2014.

 From 2002 to 2012, he served as artistic director of the Workshop in Jazz and Creative Music at the Banff Centre in Canada.
 He is a co-founder of the Festival of New Trumpet Music in New York with trumpeter Roy Campbell Jr. Since 2003, Douglas has served as director of the nonprofit festival.
 He is on the faculty at the Mannes School of Music and is a guest coach for the Juilliard Jazz Composer's Ensemble.
 In 2016, he accepted a four-year appointment as the artistic director of the Bergamo Jazz Festival.
+In 2025, Douglas began a two-year residency with the Malmö Academy of Music in Sweden.

 In 2005 Douglas founded Greenleaf Music, a record label for his albums, sheet music, podcasts, as well as the music of other modern jazz musicians.
-Greenleaf has produced over 70 albums.
+Greenleaf has produced over 100 albums.